-Some scroll compressor have internal vacuum protector that will unload scrolls when suction pressure goes below 20 psig.
+Some scroll compressors have an internal vacuum protector that will unload scrolls when suction pressure goes below 20 psig.
 A hissing sound will be heard when the compressor is running unloaded.
-Protector will reset when low pressure in system is raised above 40 psig.
+Protector will reset when low pressure in system rises above 40 psig.
 DO NOT REPLACE COMPRESSOR.